stepchowfun/typical/README.md

 Each field in a `struct` or a `choice` has both a name (e.g., `subject`) and an integer index (e.g., `1`).
 The name is just for humans, as only the index is used to identify fields in the binary encoding.
 You can freely rename fields without worrying about binary incompatibility.

 Each field also has a type, either explicitly or implicitly.
-If the type is missing, as it is for the `success` field above, then its type implicitly defaults to a built-in type called `unit`.
+If the type is missing, as it is for the `success` field above, then it implicitly defaults to a built-in type called `unit`.

 ### Generate code for serialization and deserialization